 Frittata with Oven-Dried Tomatoes and Cheddar

-The boldly flavored tomatoes, the basil and the browned egg make this frittata a masterful presentation.
+The boldly flavored tomatoes, fresh basil and browned eggs make this frittata a masterful presentation.
 Oven-dried tomatoes are easy to make and create an immense flavor sensation.
-Your servings will depend on the crowd, and whether you're serving it as a main dish or as part of several other items in a buffet brunch.
-Notes: If you don't have a cast iron skillet, get one — it's a must-have!
-This is the kind of dish for which they were made.
-In the meantime, substitute a regular fry pan only if it is oven-proof.
-If you don't make the oven-dried tomatoes, you're missing out — big time!
-But, in the meantime, soak a few sundried tomatoes in hot water, drain and coarsely chop.
+Your servings will depend on the crowd - whether you're serving it as a main dish or as part of several other items in a buffet brunch.

 - 1 red onion, thinly sliced Add to list

-- 4 garlic cloves, minced or pressed Add to list
+- 4 cloves garlic, minced or pressed Add to list

 - 1/4 teaspoon red pepper flakes Add to list

-- 4 large oven-dried plum tomatoes, cut into quarters Add to list
+- 4 large oven-dried plum tomatoes, cut into quarters (see note) Add to list

 - 1/2 cup grated sharp cheddar cheese Add to list